rylanharper/nitrogen/README.md

 2. Generate your project types using `pnpm codgen`
 3. Start the development server using `pnpm run dev`

-## 🛠️ Basic Usage
+## 🏓 Basic Usage

-Nitrogen works by leveraging a server-side proxy to communicate with Shopify's Storefront API, providing a type-safe GraphQL client for your queries.
+Nitrogen provides a type-safe GraphQL client that seamlessly integrates with Shopify's Storefront API.
+It uses a server-side proxy to handle API authentication and requests, while exposing a typesafe interface for executing GraphQL operations.

 ### Composable